R/calc_index_areas.R

 The more boundaries there are the longer the function will take to run.

-A directory location where results and figures will be saved.
+Directory path where results will be saved.
+If NULL, results

 A very large list is returned with predictions, model fits, and indices for